lowRISC/ibex/README.md

-# ibex: RISC-V Core
+# Ibex: RISC-V Core

-**ibex** is a small 2-stage RISC-V core derived from RI5CY.
+Ibex is a small 32 bit RISC-V core with a 2-stage pipeline.

-**ibex** fully implements the RV32IMC instruction set and a minimal set of RISCV privileged specifications.
-**ibex** can be configured to be very small by disabling the RV32M extensions and by activating the RV32E extensions.
-This configuration is called **micro-riscy**
+Ibex fully implements the RV32IMC instruction set and a small set of RISC-V privileged specifications.
+Ibex can be configured to be very small by disabling the RV32M extensions and by activating the RV32E extensions.

-The core was developed as part of the [PULP platform](http://pulp.ethz.ch/) for energy-efficient computing and is currently used as the control core for PULP and PULPino.
+This core was initially developed as part of the
+[PULP platform](http://pulp.ethz.ch/) under the name "Zero-riscy", and has been contributed to [lowRISC](https://www.lowrisc.org) who maintains it and develops it further.

+Ibex is under active development, with further code cleanups, feature additions, and test and verification planned for the future.

 ## Documentation

 A datasheet that explains the most important features of the core can be found in the doc folder.

+## License

+Unless otherwise noted, everything in this repository is covered by the Apache License, Version 2.0 (see LICENSE for full text).